delneg/FSAdventArticleFFI/README.md

 for example, C# / F# interoperability is not actually FFI because they compile to IL.
 The same argument is true for Java / Kotlin / Scala / Clojure , as well as Erlang / Elixir ([wiki](https://en.wikipedia.org/wiki/Foreign_function_interface#Special_cases))

+Terminology and disambiguation:
-In dotnet FFI is also known by the name of P/Invoke.
+- In dotnet FFI is also known by the name of P/Invoke.
+- Managed code - is 'home' language / runtime, unmanaged code (or 'native' code) - code after FFI bridge, i.e. C/C++/Rust code
+- Runtime / platform - things like BEAM (Erlang), CLR (dotnet), JVM (java) etc.

 ## Reasons to do FFI